sufyan356/Data-Cleaning-SQL/README.md

   - **stage:** Stage of the company (e.g., startup, growth).
   - **country:** Country of the company.
   - **funds_raised_millions:** Amount of funds raised in millions.

+## 1. Remove Duplicates
+- Created a duplicate table `(layoffs_duplicate)` to avoid modifying the original data.
+- Used the `ROW_NUMBER()` function to identify and remove duplicate records.
+- Created another table (layoffs_duplicate2) for managing duplicates.
+- Finalized the cleaned dataset by deleting duplicate rows.

+## Key SQL Commands: